COVID-19: Important information about our travel insurance cover

 Yes.
-If you catch Coronavirus or require medical treatment whilst away, then yes cover will be in place for emergency and necessary treatment, so long as you have not travelled against FCO advice.
+If you catch Coronavirus or require medical treatment whilst away, then yes cover will be in place for emergency and necessary treatment, so long as you have not travelled against FCDO advice.

 Customers should be aware that our policies are travel insurance policies and not private medical insurance meaning that there is no cover for any medical expenses incurred in private medical facilities if we have confirmed that medically capable public facilities are available.

 Our policies will provide cover for repatriation (bringing you home) that is medically necessary.
 Our Assistance Team will liaise with your treating doctor(s) about your treatment plan and if required obtain a ‘fit to fly’ certificate.
 We also liaise with you and advise on, and put in place, suitable repatriation plans to get you home as soon as it is medically safe to do so in order to achieve your optimal recovery.

 Am I covered for cancellation due to the COVID-19 outbreak?

 If you have purchased a Covid + policy you will have cover for cancellation if you, or anyone insured on the policy are unable to travel because you have contracted COVID-19 before your departure date.

 There is no cover for cancellation if COVID-19 or another pandemic causes a change to FCDO travel advice, to advise against all or all but essential travel.
 If the FCDO has advised against all, or all but essential travel, you should contact your travel provider.

 On our standard policies (Silver, Gold, Platinum, Cruise Specific and Cruise Specific Plus) there is no cancellation cover for anything caused by or relating to COVID-19, any mutation of COVID-19 or any pandemic or fear or threat of any of the above.